Lavrentiy Beria: Head of the NKVD

-In August 1938, Stalin brought Beria to Moscow as deputy head of the People's Commissariat for Internal Affairs (NKVD), the ministry which oversaw the state security and police forces.
-Under Nikolai Yezhov, the NKVD carried out the Great Purge: the imprisonment or execution of a huge number, possibly over a million, of citizens throughout the Soviet Union as alleged "enemies of the people".
-By 1938, however, the oppression had become so extensive that it was damaging the infrastructure, economy and even the armed forces of the Soviet state, prompting Stalin to wind the purge down.
-In September, Beria was appointed head of the Main Administration of State Security (GUGB) of the NKVD, and in November he succeeded Yezhov as NKVD head.
+In August 1938, Stalin brought Beria to Moscow as deputy head of the NKVD.
+Under Yezhov, the NKVD carried out the Great Purge: the imprisonment or execution of a huge number, possibly over a million, of citizens throughout the Soviet Union as alleged "enemies of the people".
+By 1938 the oppression had become so extensive that it was damaging the infrastructure, economy, and the armed forces of the Soviet state, prompting Stalin to wind the purge down.
+In September, Beria was appointed head of the Main Administration of State Security (GUGB) of the NKVD, and in November he succeeded Nikolai Yezhov as NKVD head.
 Yezhov was executed in 1940.

 Beria's appointment marked an easing of the repression begun under Yezhov.
 Over 100,000 people were released from the labour camps.
 The government officially admitted that there had been some injustice and "excesses" during the purges, which were blamed entirely on Yezhov.
-But the liberalization was only relative: arrests, torture and executions continued.
+The liberalization was only relative; arrests, torture, and executions continued.
 On 16 January 1940, Beria sent Stalin a list of 457 "enemies of the people" of whom 346 were marked to be shot.
-They included Yezhov and his brother and nephews; Mikhail Frinovsky and his wife and teenage son, Yefim Yevdokimov and his wife and teenage son, and dozens more former NKVD officers, and the renowned writer Isaac Babel and the journalist Mikhail Koltsov.
+They included Yezhov and his brother and nephews; Mikhail Frinovsky and his wife and teenage son, Yefim Yevdokimov and his wife and teenage son, dozens more former NKVD officers, and the renowned writer Isaac Babel and the journalist Mikhail Koltsov.

 Some of the NKVD officers Beria promoted, such as Boris Rodos, Lev Shvartzman, and Bogdan Kobulov were brutal torturers who were executed in the 1950s.
 The theatre director Vsevolod Meyerhold described being beaten on the spine and soles of his feet until "the pain was so intense that it felt as if boiling water was being poured on these sensitive areas."
 His interrogation record was signed by Shvartzman.
 Robert Eikhe, a former high ranking party official, was sadistically beaten and had an eye gouged out by Rodos, in Beria's office, while Beria watched.
-He not only permitted and encouraged the beating of prisoners, but in some case carried it out in person.
-One prisoner, S.I.Abramov, who survived to give evidence in the 1950s, testified that he was brought to Beria's office and accused of plotting to blow up the Moscow metro, which he denied.
+He not only permitted and encouraged the beating of prisoners, but in some cases carried it out.
+One prisoner who survived to give evidence in the 1950s testified that he was brought to Beria's office and accused of plotting to blow up the Moscow metro, which he denied:

 In March 1939, Beria was appointed as a candidate member of the Communist Party's Politburo.
 Although he did not rise to full membership until 1946, he was by then one of the senior leaders of the Soviet state.
-In 1941, he was made a Commissar General of State Security, the highest quasi-military rank within the Soviet police system of that time.

-In 1940 the pace of the purges accelerated again.
+In 1941, he was made a Commissar General of State Security, the highest quasi-military rank within the Soviet police system.
+In 1940, the pace of the purges accelerated again.
 During this period, Beria supervised deportations of people identified as "political enemies" from Poland, Lithuania, Latvia and Estonia after Soviet occupation of those countries.